 We were concerned with security when away from the bike and tried to find one that unclipped really easily and could be carried like a rucksack.
 Our solution in the end was to ‘line’ our current BMW tank bag with a Musto 25 litre backpack which when we park up, we just take out, zip up and carry away with us.
 We looked into other ‘Adventure’ tank bags but found disadvantages with them all ranging from interfering with the steering lock to complicated fixing systems.

 BMW top opening panniers

 Standard Alu panniers and we think they are 42 and 38 litre.
-We hope they’ll be tough enough for the journey.
+We hope they’ll be tough enough for the journey (update – they were and are still going).
 We did notice that the cover photo of Chris Scott’s Adventure Motorcycling Handbook shows them fitted to a F800GS so that’s encouraging.
 (By the way the book is packed with useful information he has gathered over many years travelling and we have found it an invaluable resource). http://adventure-motorcyclingh.com/

 Ortlieb 60l waterproof rack bag (+ Rok Straps)